maning/learnosm/_posts/en/lgu1/0200-12-28-start-josm.md

 Excellent!
 If all went well you have learned how to setup JOSM on your computer, and the basic tools for drawing maps.
-In the next two chapters, you will learn how to use GPS and Walking Papers to map your town or village.
+In the next two chapters, you will learn how to use GPS and Field Papers to map your town or village.
 In Chapter 6, we will return to JOSM and using the information we collected, we will add objects to OpenStreetMap.